AdaCore/spark2014/docs/ug/usage_scenarios.rst

 * the `brown field` scenario: :ref:`Maintenance and Evolution of Existing Ada Software`
 * the `green field` scenario: :ref:`New Developments in SPARK`
-* the `migration` scenario: :ref:`Convertion of Existing SPARK Software to SPARK 2014`
+* the `migration` scenario: :ref:`Conversion of Existing SPARK Software to SPARK 2014`
 * the `frozen` scenario: :ref:`Analysis of Frozen Ada Software`

 The end of this section examines each of these scenarios in turn and describes